Hexworks/zircon/README.md

 ## Screens

 [Screen]s are a bitmap-like in-memory representations of your [Terminal].
-They are double buffered which means that you write to a back-buffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
+They are double buffered which means that you write to a back-textBuffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
 Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have multiple screens in your app and you can switch between them simultaneously by using the `display` method.